 Reporting low-level concerns about the conduct of a colleague, student or volunteer contributes towards a safeguarding culture of openness and trust.
-It helps ensure that adults consistently model the setting's values and helps keep children safe.
-It protects adults working in the setting from potential false allegations or misunderstandings.
+It helps ensure that adults consistently model the setting's values

 If it is not clear that a low-level concern meets the local authority threshold, the designated person should contact the LADO for clarification.